drusepth/life/README.md

 - Any town with no neighboring civilizations dies.
 - Any town with at least 7 forest neighbors dies.
 - Any town on the same tile as water dies.
-- Any tile with greater than 7 civilization neighbors next to a water or forest tile becomes a town.
+- Any tile with greater than 6 civilization neighbors next to a water or forest tile (and not next to an existing town) becomes a town.

 ## Grass (light green tiles) [7]
 - Any grass with greater than 5 civilizations nearby becomes a dirt tile.